Arrnav/Gigabyte-Z590-Aorus-Pro-AX-11900k-6800XT-Opencore/README.md

 # Gigabyte Z590 Aorus Pro AX - 11900k - 6800XT
 Sharing my Opencore based Hackintosh EFI running great on the i91100k Rocketlake.

+# IMPORTANT:

+- **Don't forget** to download the latest STABLE (Not the latest Alpha) Airportitlwm.kext from https://github.com/OpenIntelWireless/itlwm/releases and place it in the OC/Kexts directory before booting this EFI (The kext name has already been added in config.plist, but the actual file is omitted from my repo due to size restrictions)

+- **Don't forget** to generate your own MLB, UUID, Serial ID and ROM values inside config.plist (Using OCAT or something similar) before booting the EFI.

 # Hardware:

 - CPU: Intel i9-11900k stock clock (Overclocking seems to destabilize macOS even if stable on Windows).